bcharlier/HMMA238/Python-modules/tp.md

 ### Namespaces

-A namespace is a set of names (functions, variables, etc...).
+A namespace is a set of names (functions, variables, etc.).
 Different namespaces can co-exist at a given time but are completely isolated.
 In this way you can control which function you are using.

 A namespace containing all the built-in names is created when we start the Python interpreter and exists as long we don't exit.

 ```python
 >>> cos(3)